Reupenny/AS-User-List/README.md

     <img src="./public/icon.svg" width="150" alt="" />
 </div>

-This is a wordpress plugin that allows users & customers to add any page, product or post to a favourite/ wishlist.
+A flexible favourite & Wishlist wordpress plugin that allows users to add any page, product or post to their list.

 Please note this is my second plugin for wordpress and I am new to PHP.

-If you use and enjoy AS Notified consider Making a donation to support its development [Donate here](https://azurestudio.co.nz)
+If you use and enjoy AS Notified consider Making a donation to support its development [Donate here](https://shop.azurestudio.co.nz)

 ## Features